oameye/oameye.github.io/content/posts/Bloch_oscillations/index.md

 We want to reproduce the Bloch oscillation in a ring resonator.
 A ring resonator with a dynamic refractive index modulation can exhibit Bloch oscillation of light along the frequency axis, as a result of an effective force for photons induced by the modulation, as is shown in [Yuan et al (2016)](https://doi.org/10.1364/OPTICA.3.001014).

-Furthermore, we want to show that one can deduce a directional transport on the frequency axis by switching the detuning periodically.
+Furthermore, we want to show that one can deduce directional transport on the frequency axis by switching the detuning periodically.

 We will implement the model ad deduced in [Yuan et al (2016)](https://doi.org/10.1364/OPTICA.3.001014):
 $$